dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 - Coordinated for the service for the new wash machine for Evelyn Lane

 - [HEXAGONMI](#hexagonmi)
-  - Create python classes for incremental setup
+  - Create Python classes for incremental setup
   - Reviewed source code updates from Shaharoz related with showing pre-unfold lines

 ## 2022-03-23

 - [HEXAGONMI](#hexagonmi)
-  - Created python data types for use in incremental workbench
+  - Created Python data types for use in incremental workbench
   - Added setup_process for incremental workbench
-  - Updated python documentation
+  - Updated Python documentation

 ## 2022-03-24

 - [HEXAGONMI](#hexagonmi)
   - Enabled setup incremental process from scripting terminal
-  - Reviewed read-only properties and parameters used in python scripting
+  - Reviewed read-only properties and parameters used in Python scripting
   - Enabled setup incremental process from scripting terminal
   - Enabled change tipping parameter for incremental from scripting terminal